MiSTer-devel/Filters_MiSTer/README.md

 ### What do some filters look like?

 The Filters folder contains a set of recommended filters for general use.
 There are samples in the Samples folder of this repository.
+View these images at full size to make a proper evaluation.

 Interpolation (Sharp):